-Festival No.6 – the exhilarating finale of the UK’s summer festival season - has announced the acts for its much anticipated Lost in the Woods live stage.
+Festival No.6 – the exhilarating finale of the UK’s summer festival season - partnered with PRS for Music to present an exciting and diverse line up for its much anticipated Lost in the Woods live stage.

-Partnered this year with PRS for Music, the Lost in the Woods stage presents its best and most diverse bill yet with performances from across the musical spectrum...
+Partnered this year with PRS for Music, the Lost in the Woods stage presented its best and most diverse bill yet with performances from across the musical spectrum...

-Each evening a renowned promoter will take control and deliver their vision for the atmospheric secret stage.
-Friday sees the Lost in the Woods crew themselves programme an audio feast with singer-songwriter and former Coral guitarist Bill Ryder Jones, neo-psych drone-rockers Younghusband, effortless woozy pop from Wes Gonzalez and chiming guitars from lo-fi Mancunians Horsebeach.
+Each evening a renowned promoter took control and delivered their vision for the atmospheric secret stage.
+Friday saw the Lost in the Woods crew themselves programme an audio feast with singer-songwriter and former Coral guitarist Bill Ryder Jones, neo-psych drone-rockers Younghusband, effortless woozy pop from Wes Gonzalez and chiming guitars from lo-fi Mancunians Horsebeach.

-Liverpool’s legendary Evol takes the reigns on the last night of the festival and promises quite a finale with a live headline set from electro-funk maestros Crazy P. Support come from an eclectic hosts of troubadours including psych-rockers The Vryll Society, lo-fi pop noiseniks Lying Bastards and a UK festival exclusive from Bathing, the new electronic side-project from Ryan Smith, guitarist in Caribou.
+Liverpool’s legendary Evol took the reigns on the last night of the festival and provided quite the finale with a live headline set from electro-funk maestros Crazy P. Support came from an eclectic hosts of troubadours including psych-rockers The Vryll Society, lo-fi pop noiseniks Lying Bastards and a UK festival exclusive from Bathing, the new electronic side-project from Ryan Smith, guitarist in Caribou.

-PRS for Music will also present a fascinating discussion on 40 Years of Punk Rock at Festival No.6, with Steve Levine and Tony James on 3 September.
+PRS for Music also presented a fascinating discussion on 40 Years of Punk Rock at Festival No.6, with Steve Levine and Tony James on the Saturday.
 Tony James was in several early punk bands before forming Generation X with Billy Idol.
 Click here to read his recent interview with M Magazine.
 Record producer Steve Levine began his career working with many of the punk and new wave acts including The Clash, The Jags, The Drones, The New Hearts, The Vibrators and XTC.

-Festival No.6 is an intimate, bespoke banquet of music, arts and culture taking place over the weekend of the 1-4 September 2016 in the magical village of Portmeirion, Wales, home of the cult TV series The Prisoner.
-With more acts, new venues and Michelin starred-chefs yet to be revealed, the fifth Festival No.6 is certain to be the most impressive to date.
+Festival No.6 is an intimate, bespoke banquet of music, arts and culture which took place over the weekend of the 1-4 September 2016 in the magical village of Portmeirion, Wales, home of the cult TV series The Prisoner.
+With more acts, new venues and Michelin starred-chefs, the fifth Festival No.6 was certainly one of the most impressive to date.

-Acts will perform across the entire site, by the whimsical Italianate architecture of the village, the historic town hall, piazza, Bristol Colonnade, the picturesque Estuary stage, the atmospheric woods and the promenade along the River Dwyryd.
+Acts performed across the entire site, by the whimsical Italianate architecture of the village, the historic town hall, piazza, Bristol Colonnade, the picturesque Estuary stage, the atmospheric woods and the promenade along the River Dwyryd.

 Constructed between 1925 and 1975 by maverick architect Sir Clough Williams-Ellis, Portmeirion is a wonderfully bizarre and elaborate interpretation of a Mediterranean villa, nestled in the stunning mountains and forests of North Wales overlooking the expansive estuarial waters of the Irish Sea.